michelleconville/drizzle-and-shade/README.md

 ## Deployment

-The site was deployed via [Heroku]( https://id.heroku.com/login), details of the steps taken to deploy the project can be found [here](DEPLOYMENT.md)
+The final Deployed site can be found [here](https://drizzleandshade-4e77ed93aac5.herokuapp.com/).
+I have included details of the deployment process in a separate document called [DEPLOYMENT.md](DEPLOYMENT.md).

+## Testing

+I have included details of testing both during development and post-development in a separate document called [TESTING.md](TESTING.md)

 ## Credits